m-kru/enix/README.md

 # Glossary

 - rune length - number of bytes required to store a rune.
-- rune width - number of screen cells required to display a rune..
+- rune width - number of screen cells required to display a rune.

 # Commands